gylangsatria/telegram-downloader-cli/README.md

 ```code
 docker compose run telethon-login
 ```
-After login, a file named downloader.session will be created.
+After login, a file named downloader.session will be created and build and run the container again

 Watch Log and Show progress bar
 ```code